MicrosoftDocs/memdocs/memdocs/intune/apps/apps-supported-intune-apps.md

 > [!NOTE]
 > For more information on Conditional Access support, see [App protection policy requirement](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-conditional-access-grant#require-app-protection-policy).

-For more information on the columns within the **Advanced App Protection Policy feature support** section, see:
+For more information on the columns within the **Advanced App Configuration and Protection Policy feature support** section, see:

 - [Multi-identity](app-protection-policy.md#multi-identity)
 - [App configuration policies for Microsoft Intune](app-configuration-policies-overview.md)